5 strategies on how to improve the member experience

 Consumers’ expectations for their health plans are changing.
-They want greater clarity on what services are authorized by their plan, better alignment and coordination between their providers and plan, and clear communication around billing practices.
+Health plan members want greater clarity on what services are authorized by their plan, better alignment and coordination between their providers and plan, and clear communication around billing practices.

 While many Americans get health insurance through their employers, the Affordable Care Act’s marketplaces give consumers without job-based coverage more options than ever before for health insurance.

 That means health plans must focus on retaining members who enroll with them—and that starts with a high-quality experience.
+Wondering how to improve member experience?
 Here are five ways that health plans can achieve a 5-star rating from members.